Zonos/amino/svgReact/flags/README.md

 ## Creating SVGs

+1. Figma icons should be the source of truth.
+If the number of countries is updated in Figma, update the country list in `./svgReact/flags/countries.ts` with the downloaded Figma icons.
-1. The component name is based on the filename so clean it up using the `Batch Rename` VS code plugin (or rename using shell commands).
+2. The component name is based on the filename so clean it up using the `Batch Rename` VS code plugin (or rename using shell commands).
 The filename needs to just be the country ISO code (the same as the aws-flags).
 Some Figma flags have duplicate ISO codes so try to use the same one that was there before and delete the duplicates.
-2. Run `pnpm svgs:react:flags`
+3. Run `pnpm svgs:react:flags`